MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 The Zero Trust workbook uses the full breadth of Microsoft Security offerings across Azure, Microsoft 365, Teams, Intune, Windows Virtual Desktop, and more.
 It uses automation to visualize your Zero Trust security architecture and helps users across your teams to gain situational awareness for cloud workloads' security posture.
 The workbook is designed to augment staffing through automation, artificial intelligence, machine learning, query/alerting generation, visualizations, tailored recommendations, and respective documentation references.

 This article describes how to install and use the Microsoft Sentinel Zero Trust workbook in your Microsoft Sentinel workspace.

+For more information, see [Guiding principles of Zero Trust](../index.md#guiding-principles-of-zero-trust).

 ## The Zero Trust workbook and the TIC framework